-Southern Song Dynasty Jizhou Ware Black Glazed Cup with Slip-trail DecorationSOLD OUT
+Southern Song Jizhou Ware Black Glazed Cup with Splashed Slip-trail DecorationSOLD OUT

 The transparent tortoiseshell glaze represented by Jizhou ware’s Tenmoku in the Southern Song tends to fracture over time, so gradually changed to such decoration containing white slip.
 The design inherits the flower glaze of North China in the Tang dynasty and is thought to be the origin of Karatsu ware’s Somen-de and Itchin slip-trailed decoration found in Japan later.